zhanghaoran315/studyEnglish/NCE/book1.md

 	There is + 单数名词
 	There are + 复数名词

-mind
-n 大脑 智慧

 There is an electric cooker in the kitchen.
 There is a refrigerator in the kitchen.
-There ia a fridge in the kitchen.
+There is a fridge in the kitchen.

 There are tow chairs in the room.
 There is a table in the middle of the kitchen